7 Civil Rights Movies Everyone Should See

 "The Jackie Robinson Story" (1950).
 This film examines the life of Robinson, the first black player in the history of Major League Baseball.
 As Robinson integrates baseball, he goes through a hellish experience, as he is met with racist behavior by fans, opponents and even some of his teammates.
 Jackie Robinson played himself in this movie, and critics of the era praised his performance.

-1950s features an elderly Jewish woman named Daisy Werthan (Jessica Tandy) and her driver, Hoke Colburn (Morgan Freeman).
+"Driving Miss Daisy" (1989).
+The Academy Award winner for Best Picture set in Atlanta during the 1950s features an elderly Jewish woman named Daisy Werthan (Jessica Tandy) and her driver, Hoke Colburn (Morgan Freeman).
 Daisy is cantankerous and suspicious, and she treats people poorly.
 However, Hoke helps her let down her guard, and the two eventually develop a grudging respect and friendship.

 "Ali" (2001).
 Boxing champion Muhammad Ali was more than just a great athlete.
 Played by Will Smith, the movie captures how Ali became a leading figure in the civil rights movement and the anti-war movement while he was the dominant figure in heavyweight boxing.
 Ali's courage and determination serve as an example, and many African-Americans became empowered by his achievements.